 By Rick Rothacker and Steve Slater

-LONDON/CHARLOTTE, N.C., June 21 Ratings agency Moody's downgraded many of the world's biggest banks on Thursday, lowering credit ratings of 15 companies by one to three notches to reflect the risk of losses they face from volatile capital markets activities, but banks criticized the move as backward looking.
+CHARLOTTE, N.C./LONDON, June 21 (Reuters) - Ratings agency Moody’s downgraded 15 of the world’s biggest banks on Thursday, lowering credit ratings by one to three notches to reflect the risk of losses they face from volatile capital markets activities, but banks criticized the move as backward looking.

-Credit Suisse, which last week was warned about weak capital levels by Switzerland's central bank, was the only bank in the group to suffer a three-notch downgrade.
-But its new A1 deposit and senior debt ratings, however, rank higher than many of its peers.
+Credit Suisse, which last week was warned about weak capital levels by Switzerland’s central bank, was the only bank in the group to suffer a three-notch downgrade.
+But its new A1 deposit and senior debt ratings still rank higher than many of its peers.

-Financial markets have been bracing for the credit rating actions since February, when Moody's Investors Service said it had launched a review of 17 banks with global capital markets operations.
-These companies face diminished profitability and growth prospects due to difficult operating conditions, increased regulation and other factors, Moody's said.
+Financial markets have been bracing for the downgrades since February, when Moody’s Investors Service said it had launched a review of 17 banks with global capital markets operations.
+These companies faced diminished profitability and growth prospects due to difficult operating conditions, increased regulation and other factors, Moody’s said.

 The long-term debt ratings cuts could increase funding costs for Morgan Stanley and other banks, and trading partners may ask for more collateral.
-But the impact could be muted since the changes were in-line with indications given by Moody's in February on how much the rates were likely to be cut.
+But the impact could be muted since the changes were in-line with indications given by Moody’s on how much the ratings were likely to be cut.

 “The biggest surprise is the three-notch downgrade of Credit Suisse, which no one was looking for,” said Mark Grant, managing director at Southwest Securities Inc. “In fact, it was Morgan Stanley that was supposed to be downgraded by that amount and Morgan received only two notches of cuts.”